BombaDuck/BombaDuck/README.md

 - 👋 Hi, I’m Ray
-- 👀 I’m interested in algorithems
+- 👀 I’m interested in Algorithems
-- 🌱 I’m currently learning neural network
+- 🌱 I’m currently learning Neural Networks
 - 💞️ I’m currently a gradschool student
 - 📫 IAM362727@outlook.com if you are wishing to contact me